 Managing databases in Yandex StoreDoc

-You can add and remove databases, as well as view information about them.
+You can add and remove databases, as well as view their details.

 Getting a list of cluster databases